 GeneCards Summary for CRTC2 Gene

 CRTC2 (CREB Regulated Transcription Coactivator 2) is a Protein Coding gene.
 Diseases associated with CRTC2 include Human T-Cell Leukemia Virus Type 1 and T-Cell Leukemia.
-Among its related pathways are HTLV-I infection and Glucose / Energy Metabolism.
-GO annotations related to this gene include cAMP response element binding protein binding.
-An important paralog of this gene is CRTC3.
+Among its related pathways are LKB1 signaling events and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include cAMP response element binding protein binding.
+An important paralog of this gene is CRTC1.

 UniProtKB/Swiss-Prot for CRTC2 Gene

 Transcriptional coactivator for CREB1 which activates transcription through both consensus and variant cAMP response element (CRE) sites.
 Acts as a coactivator, in the SIK/TORC signaling pathway, being active when dephosphorylated and acts independently of CREB1 Ser-133 phosphorylation.
 Enhances the interaction of CREB1 with TAF4.
 Regulates gluconeogenesis as a component of the LKB1/AMPK/TORC2 signaling pathway.
 Regulates the expression of specific genes such as the steroidogenic gene, StAR.
 Potent coactivator of PPARGC1A and inducer of mitochondrial biogenesis in muscle cells.
 Also coactivator for TAX activation of the human T-cell leukemia virus type 1 (HTLV-1) long terminal repeats (LTR).